-Research and development of wave energy is really just beginning.
-Worldwide, over a hundred conceptual designs of wave energy conversion devices have been developed, but only a few have been built as full-scale prototypes or tested under real world conditions.
+Research and development of wave energy is happening all over the globe.
+Worldwide, many conceptual designs of wave energy conversion devices have been developed, but only a few have been built as full-scale prototypes and tested under real world conditions.
 So far, no particular technology is considered an ultimate solution.
+Off the coast of Oregon, PacWave, the first utility-scale, grid connected wave energy test site in the U.S. allows developers and researchers to test their prototypes.